 Headlines of the Past

 One of the things I have in my Historical Photos collection is press wire photos of northern Michigan.
 These are pictures that are issued by the news wire services to accompany newspaper articles.
 They come with a headline and a caption explaining the picture’s news worth.
-I thought it might be fun posting these creating tiny snapshots or moments in time for everyone to enjoy.
+I thought it might be fun posting these creating Headlines from the Past.
+All pictures are from the Mikel B. Classen Historical Pictures Collection.

 This page is continuously updated, keep checking back for more as I get them posted.